janglerjoe-commits/LMAgent/README.md

 mkdir ~/lmagent_workspace
 ```

 You can use any existing project directory as your workspace too.
+On Windows, you can just create a regular folder anywhere drop files into it and the LLM will be able to see and work with them instantly.

-### 4. Create a `.env` file
+### 5. Create a `.env` file

 Create a file called `.env` in the same directory as the agent scripts.
 This is where all your configuration lives: